Online course designed for all staff working in warehouses.

 - Secondly, supply mechanical aids

-- Thirdly, provide task specific training
+- Thirdly, provide specific Manual Handling training

 - In addition, encourage staff to suggest improvements